 For more information visit: (http://www.bennettplacehistoricsite.com)

 My second destination in North Carolina was Bentonville Battlefield, in Four Oaks, N.C.
 The Battle of Bentonville occurred from March 19th to 21st, 1865.
 It was the largest battle fought in North Carolina.

 A monument marking a mass grave of unknown Confederate soldiers is at this site.
 Additionally at this site is Harper House, which served as a hospital for both Union and Confederate troops.
 For more information, visit https://historicsites.nc.gov/all-sites/bentonville-battlefield.

 Somerset Place, in Creswell, N.C.

-Somerset was an active plantation from 1785 to 1865, one of the largest in the area.
-The visitors center provides a historical timeline profiling the landowners and the enslaved persons.
-The tour comprises the main house, enslaved buildings, and the grounds.
+My third stop was to Somerset Place, in Creswell, N.C.
+Somerset was an active plantation from 1785 to 1865.
+It was one of the largest plantations in the area.
+Now owned by North Carolina, visitors may tour the main house, enslaved buildings, and the grounds.
+Additionally, the visitors center provides a historical timeline profiling the members of the landowners and several of the enslaved persons.

 For more information, visit: https://historicsites.nc.gov/all-sites/somerset-place